 I'm a multi-talented artist mainly based in Hip-Hop/Rap and RnB/Soul.
-I freelance my production, mixing and mastering using a trusted DAW and professional plug-ins.
-All you have to do, is give me a clear description of your song, and send me stems of your song (in WAV form) and a reference/demo of your song to show me exactly what you strive for.
+I freelance my production, mixing, and mastering using Pro Tools and a variety of different professional plug-ins.
+All you have to do is give me a clear description of your song, and send me stems of your song (in WAV form) and a reference/demo of your song to show me exactly what you strive for.

 Very helpful, resourceful, and has a love for his craft.
 A great ear for music, and constantly growing as an artist.